 Here’s our list of the 8 key benefits you’ll gain from a professional massage:

-1. Helps correct a problem with your body
+1. A massage helps correct a problem with your body

 A professional therapist will assess your body and design an individual treatment plan for you when you see her.
 They will use specific techniques to help you with any injury you may have or any problems you have with joints.
 As well, she’ll work on improving your circulation, reducing any pain and bringing a sense of general well-being to you through the therapy of massage.